 Questions have risen from many economists about the sustainability of long-term growth.
-Many highlight the difficulty for nations to transition from an unsustainable manufacturing-based economy to a services and consumption based one (as seen in more developed countries like the USA).
+Many highlight the difficulty for nations to transition from an unsustainable custom manufacturing-based economy to a services and consumption based one (as seen in more developed countries like the USA).
 This custom manufacturing-based economy is, in all likelihood, what you are most aware of in relation to China.

 The country heavily relies on its exports which is a big part of their economy.
 The rise of e-commerce also helps them a lot given consumers around the globe can have better access of Chinese products at the lowest price possible never seen before in time as Chinese citizens now source products to sell online or develop new designs for manufacturing.

 Meanwhile, China’s leaders aim to shift the economy from a reliance on investment and exports for growth to one where consumption and markets play a bigger role.
 As a result, the government began promoting new policies, including a stimulating domestic demand, lowering the price of oil, enacting energy-pricing reforms, improving welfare coverage and privatizing firms.
 All of these developments are in place to help China sustain long-term growth.

 Many countries around the world have been feeling the strain put upon them over the last few years.
 The majority are still recovering from major crisis’s such as the 2007 financial collapse or the Eurozone crisis seen in the tail end of 2009 and onwards.
 However, with recovery coming to fruition many are starting to have a net positive impact upon the world GDP.
 Despite this, it is still China who are contributing the majority towards the growth rate.